 The low responsible bidder shall submit a completed CONTRACTORS PERFORMANCE CAPABILITY STATEMENT, Form 605, and a completed ASSIGNMENT OF ANTITRUST CLAIMS, Form 621, to the Award Officer prior to 4:30 P.M. on the fifth calendar day after the bid opening.

-In order to be eligible for contracting with CDOT, the apparent low responsible bidder shall have an account in the B2GNow software system.
+To be eligible for contracting with CDOT, the apparent low responsible bidder shall have an account in the B2GNow software system.

 Failure to submit the Forms 605 and 621 and to have an account in the B2GNow software system may result in the denial of award to the apparent low responsible bidder and forfeiture of the proposal guaranty.